Everything is a Draft

 My View on Perfection

-Before beginning, let me tell you that yes, of course this is about work.
-I am not referring to perfection in the overall sense of the word, I am referring to having something 100% finished with no room for improvement, be it a piece of code, a graphic design, a marketing text or a business model.
+Before beginning, let me tell you that yes, of course this is about your work.
+I am not referring to perfection in the overall sense of the word.
+I am referring to having something 100% finished with no room for improvement.
+Be it a piece of code, a graphic design, a business model or anything in between.

-When I start something from scratch, if it is some area where I have a lot of experience and I am used to (like, for example, programming), I always have the sensation that the solution is already in my head.
-I only need the time necessary to actually do it.
-But many times, I find out there is something I was assuming which is not true.
-Or maybe I have something “finished”, but later I take a look and something obvious is wrong or could be improved.
-It is easy to think of something as perfect or finished, but always it turns out not to be.
+When I start something from scratch, if it is some area where I have a lot of experience and I am used to (for example, programming), I always have the feeling that the solution is already in my head.
+I only need to spend the time to actually do it.
+But many times, I find there is something I was assuming which is not true.
+Or maybe I believe something is “finished”, but later I take a second look and something obvious is wrong or could be improved.
+It is easy to think of something as perfect or finished, but it always turns out not to be.
 That's why I don't think perfection exists.
-Even in big projects, with years and years of development, something (if not everything) can be improved.
+Even in big projects, with thousands of hours spent in development, something (if not everything) can be improved.

-That can happen to problems whose optimality is measurable (how fast an algorithm is, how many users clicked on an add), but most of the time the problem with perfection is that it is something subjective.
-Usability, connotations, interpretation and personal experience come into place.
+That can happen to problems whose optimality is measurable (how fast an algorithm is, how many users clicked on an ad), but most of the time the problem with perfection is that it is something subjective.
+Usability, context and personal experience come into place.

 And that is why I think everything is a draft.